 What’s normal directly after breast augmentation?

 Directly following your breast augmentation procedure, you may feel groggy; this is more likely when you have had general anesthesia, as opposed to twilight sedation.
 Although a general anesthetic may make you feel a little woozy, it is considered much safer than twilight anesthesia, or sedation, because an anesthesiologist (MD) is present and monitoring you the entire time.
 After anesthesia you may feel some nausea; this can be addressed with anti-nausea medications.

 How will I feel after breast augmentation?

 Morning stiffness is common.
 During your recovery from breast augmentation surgery, morning stiffness is expected.
 However, once you begin to move around, the stiffness usually dissipates.
-This stiffness generally persists for one to two weeks after your breast augmentation procedure in Boston.
+This stiffness generally persists for 1 to 2 weeks after your breast augmentation procedure.

 You may feel pressure with submuscular implant placement.
-If you are having a submuscular placement of your breast augmentation procedure/implants at our Boston Surgical Center with Dr. Christopher Davidson, your saline or silicone breast implants are placed beneath your pectoralis muscles.
-Following this type of breast augmentation surgery at our Boston Surgical Center, many patients experience pressure or a tight feeling in their chest.
+If you are having a submuscular placement of your breast augmentation procedure/implants at our surgical center, your saline or silicone breast implants are placed beneath your pectoralis muscles.
+Following this type of breast augmentation surgery, many patients experience pressure or a tight feeling in their chest.

 What can I do to ease my recovery?

 Remain active.
 While recovering from your breast augmentation procedure, you will need to get up and move around.
 It is important to get out of bed and move around at least one time per waking hour.
 Staying active reduces the likelihood of blood clots, excessive soreness, and stiffness.
 That said, do not push yourself; listen to your body.
 This lack of energy and/or fatigue may last for several weeks.